Home

 Wooden Garage Door Types

 Wood garage doors are typically classified as being one, two, or three layers.
 The single layer doors are the traditional type.
 They can be made of either solid wood or a simple framework with thin, flat panel inserts.
 This is the most popular and (generally) least expensive type of wood garage door, but it offers little in the way of insulation.
 These are fine for an unheated building that is detached from your home.
+Unfortunately, this is the type I have on my home, and I really wish they were insulated!

 Two layer doors have a wooden exterior with a layer of insulation on the interior.
 These are a definite step up from a single layer wood door in the energy-efficiency department.
 However, they are more expensive up front than the single layer type, and the exposed insulation on the inside is vulnerable to damage.
 These are a good choice for an attached structure that is only used for parking.